 Forecast Informed Reservoir Operations

-FIRO is being developed and tested as a collaborative effort in the Russian River Basin (Lake Mendocino) and the Santa Ana River Basin (Prado Dam) that engages experts and stakeholders in civil engineering, hydrology, meteorology, biology, economics and climate from several federal, state and local, universities and others.
+FIRO is being developed and tested as a collaborative effort in the Russian River Basin (Lake Mendocino, Lake Sonoma), the Santa Ana River Basin (Prado Dam, Seven Oaks Dam), the Yuba-Feather River Basins and the Green River (Howard Hanson Dam) that engages experts and stakeholders in civil engineering, hydrology, meteorology, biology, economics and climate from several federal, state and local, universities and others.
 There is significant interest and support for developing FIRO at other appropriate locations in the Western U.S. and elsewhere.

 The keys to FIRO success reside in (1) a local champion, (2) intentional collaboration, (3) research and demonstration, and (4) a shared vision for implementation.

 For success, local interests need to commit time and resources into getting the project going and to keep it going.
 This may involve initial “spin-up” funding and certainly includes agency time, energy, and administrative resources.

 A Steering Committee is carefully selected to include key decision makers and stakeholders that have the authority to make decisions and commit time and resources.
 Importantly, the reservoir operators are represented on all the Steering Committees.
 Steering Committees meet regularly and actively contribute to the project work.
 A small group of support personnel are needed to handle coordination, facilitation, technical support, and project management.
 The Steering Committee establishes trust and facilitates collaboration.

 A central tenant of FIRO is a commitment to improving our understanding and prediction of extreme weather and water events and developing tools that help water and emergency managers make more informed decisions.